MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 	Connect-MsolService

-Next, configure your PowerShell session so that it doesn't truncate the values that we'll be checking:
+Next, configure your PowerShell session so that it doesn't truncate the values to check:

     $Formatenumerationlimit =-1